smaccoun/create-haskstar-app/README.md

 ## Setup

---TODO: Work on nix build
+--TODO: Work on nix build, homebrew

-SIf you are on OSX, simply run the following and follow the prompts!
+If you are on OSX, simply run the following and follow the prompts!
 ```bash
 git clone git@github.com:smaccoun/create-haskstar-app.git
 cd create-haskstar-app